jestnot/dnd-notes/content/World of Kyrka/Places/Ekedalen (no longer existant)/Ekedalen.md

 tags: nation
 ---

-The Kingdom of Ekedalen no longer exists as of the beginning of the [[Age of Progress]].
+The Kingdom of Ekedalen no longer exists as of the beginning of the [[content/History of Kyrka/Ages/Age of Progress]].

 # Government
 The government consisted of a feudal system.